Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 For example, most people will experience sore and swollen breasts, which is often cited as the very first sign of pregnancy28 .
 This soreness can make it very difficult to find a comfortable position to sleep in, especially for the first several weeks until your body adjusts to the new hormones.

-Get more comfortable on a mattress for pregnancy.
+Get more comfortable on a mattress for pregnancy and explore the best mattress toppers for pregnancy.

 You experience frequent urination